Albanese government: Public service

 Phil Gaetjens, the Secretary of the Department of Prime Minister and Cabinet under Scott Morrison, took leave the day before the Albanese government was sworn in.
 This had been expected given Albanese had indicated he would not want Gaetjens to continue in the role.
-On 30 May 2022 it was announced that Glyn Davis had been appointed by Albanese to replace Gaetjens.
+On 6 June 2022, former University of Melbourne vice-chancellor Glyn Davis replaced Gaetjens.
+In June 2024, the government announced that Matt Kean, a former Liberal Treasurer of New South Wales, would be appointed to lead the Climate Change Authority.

 Judiciary

-On 17 October 2022, Jayne Jagot was sworn in as a Justice of the High Court of Australia, replacing the retiring Justice Patrick Keane.
+On 17 October 2022, the government appointed Jayne Jagot as a Justice of the High Court of Australia, replacing the retiring Justice Patrick Keane.
 On Jagot's appointment, the High Court of Australia had a majority of female Justices for the first time in its history.
+On 6 November 2023, the government appointed Robert Beech-Jones as a High Court Justice.
+Beech-Jones replaced Stephen Gageler, who was made the Chief Justice of Australia upon the retirement of Susan Kiefel.
+These appointments ended the brief female majority on the court.

 Ambassadorships

 On 30 September 2022, the government announced that it had nominated former Defence Minister Stephen Smith as the next High Commissioner of Australia to the United Kingdom.
+Smith commenced his position in January 2023.
 On 20 December 2022, the government announced that it had nominated former Prime Minister Kevin Rudd as the next Ambassador of Australia to the United States.
+Rudd commenced his position in March 2023.

+Governor-General

+On 3 April 2024, the Prime Minister announced that King Charles III had approved Albanese's appointment of Sam Mostyn to succeed General David Hurley as Governor-General of Australia.
+Mostyn commenced her position on 1 July 2024.

+Government officials

+In July 2024, owing to the rise in antisemitic activity in Australia following the October 7 attacks in Israel, Albanese appointed Jillian Segal as Australian special envoy on combatting antisemitism.
+Segal has a long history of advocacy for Jewish communities and combating antisemitism, and her appointment was supported by the federal opposition.
+In October 2024, Albanese appointed Malik as Australian special envoy on combatting Islamophobia.
+Malik is a prominent Muslim leader and advocate for interfaith dialogue.